ETCBC/shebanq-local/FAQ.md

 *   `./shebanq.sh browse code` to go to the github repository of `shebanq-local`
 *   `./shebanq.sh browse image` to go to the docker hub where the image of `shebanq-local` resides

-## How can I build a new shebanq image and distribute this?

-Obviously, this is relevant for developers only.

-After you have made changes to shebanq that imply that a new image must be built, do the following:

-*   increase the dockertag in the `.env` file
-*   `./shebanq.sh build` to build a new image locally
-*   `./shebanq.sh push` to push the image to docker hub so that it is available to others.